jamalahmed2001/MeemMadaat/meem/llm.md

 ## Project Overview

-Meem Madaat is a UK-registered charity (Charity No. XXXXX) with a mission to relieve poverty, advance healthcare, and promote social cohesion in the UK and Pakistan.
-This project entails building a modern, accessible website in line with Charity Commission standards, featuring transparent governance, robust content, and user engagement.
+Meem Madaat is a UK-based charitable group working towards official charity registration, with a mission to relieve poverty, advance healthcare, and promote social cohesion in the UK and Pakistan.
+This project entails building a modern, accessible website in line with best practices for charitable organizations, featuring transparent governance, robust content, and user engagement.

 **Key Objectives:**